atick-faisal/label-studio/docs/source/guide/ml.md

 Some of them work without any additional configuration.
 Check the **Required parameters** column to see if you need to set any additional parameters.
 If the model has required parameters, you can set those parameters in `docker-compose.yml` within the model directory.

-- **Pre-annotation** column indicates if the model can be used for pre-annotation in Label Studio:
+- **Pre-annotation** column indicates if the model can be used for pre-annotation in Annotation Hub:
   you can see pre-annotated data when opening the labeling page or after running predictions for a batch of data.
-- **Interactive mode** column indicates if the model can be used for interactive labeling in Label Studio: see interactive predictions when performing actions on labeling page.
+- **Interactive mode** column indicates if the model can be used for interactive labeling in Annotation Hub: see interactive predictions when performing actions on labeling page.
-- **Training** column indicates if the model can be used for training in Label Studio: update the model state based the submitted annotations.
+- **Training** column indicates if the model can be used for training in Annotation Hub: update the model state based the submitted annotations.

 | MODEL_NAME                                                                                 | Description                                                                                                                               | Pre-annotation | Interactive mode | Training | Required parameters                           |